 In 2009 she became a sail training vessel, based near Cardiff (UK) and has won several trophies over the last 7 years.
 The vessel was also re-named Challenge Wales reflecting her heritage and her home port.
 She has taken part in Small Ships Races and Tall Ships Regattas and the famous Round the Island Race.

 In 2012, Challenge Wales was the official Welsh sailing yacht to be part of the Queen’s Jubilee pageant on the Thames in London and in 2014 was the lead boat for the last few miles in the Commonwealth Games Flotilla in Scotland.

-doing Challenge Wales is a 72 foot, 18 berth Ocean Racer built in 1999.
+Challenge Wales is a 72 foot, 18 berth Ocean Racer built in 1999.
 She is an experienced vessel for longer voyages, whatever the weather conditions.

 The official language on board is English.
 The Ship has a fun and friendly team who enjoy working hard together when on board!

-Although most of the people that sail on Challenge Wales are younger than 26, when she isn’t Sail Training she takes adults on board for team building and leadership activities.
+Although most of the people who sail on Challenge Wales are younger than 26, when she isn’t Sail Training she takes adults on board for team building and leadership activities.
 She also sails in adventure voyages and wildlife watching experiences.
 The Yacht regularly participates in the Tall Ships Races and Regattas.
 Join her for an unforgettable sailing experience.

 Challenge Wales can accommodate up to 18 people on all its voyages, with 18 bunks onboard.
 The vessel is equipped with a galley, saloon, two bathrooms (toilet/shower), safety systems, plasma screen/presentation facilities.